IvK1fs/MEs/README.md

-to utilize the code create a folder named emojis then create a file and use the "emojis.h" code
+to utilize the code create a folder named emojis then create a file and use the "emoji.h" code